ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 files.

-It deals with encryption: files are kept encrypted at rest and only decrypted when being processed or exiting the system.
+It deals with encryption: files are kept encrypted at rest and only decrypted when being processed.
+They leave the form builder ecosystem encrypted allow the next system to decrypt the files their end.

 Signed URLs are less of a concern as the files themselves are encrypted as they leave S3.